-Item Description IGMP Snooping State Enable - Click it to set enabling IGMP function.
+Item Description IGMP Snooping State • Enable - Click it to set enabling IGMP function. • Disable - Click it to disable IGMP function.

-query.
-Query Response Interval - It specifies the maximum allowed time before sending a responding report in units of 1/10 second.
-Last Member Query Counter - After guering for specified times (defined here) and still not receiving any response from the subscribed member, VigorSwitch will stop transmitting data to the related GE port(s).
-Last Member Query Interval - The maximum time interval between counting each member query message with no responses from any subscribed member.
-Immediate Leave - Leave the multicast group immediately on the port & VLAN where leave message is sent from, regardless there is still a subscribed member or not.
-Click Enable to enable Fastleave function.
-OK - Apply the settings to the switch.
+- Query Response Interval It specifies the maximum allowed time before sending a responding report in units of 1/10 second. - Last Member Query Counter After quering for specified times (defined here) and still not receiving any response from the subscribed member, VigorSwitch will stop transmitting data to the related GE port(s). - Last Member Query Interval The maximum time interval between counting each member query message with no responses from any subscribed member. - Immediate Leave Leave the multicast group immediately on the port & VLAN where leave message is sent from, regardless there is still a subscribed member or not.
+Click Enable to enable Fastleave function. - OK Apply the settings to the switch. - Cancel Close the page and return to previous page.